EDABK-C-C-Training-K67/week-1-development-environment-setup-spm1102/revision.md

 2. Compiling and running the Hello World program

 Write the command to compile the Hello World program and save it to the file `build.ps1`.

-This test will be automatically verified upon submission.